hasura/graphql-engine/docs/graphql/manual/auth/authentication/webhook.rst

 .. meta::
-   :description: User's manual for using authenticaton with webhooks with Hasura
+   :description: Use authenticaton with webhooks in Hasura
    :keywords: hasura, docs, authentication, auth, webhook

 Authentication using webhooks